Identity theft and fraud protection for your finances, personal info, and devices.

 - Renew your individual tax identification number (ITIN) on time

-Pro Tip: Use The IRS interactive tool for all tax-related FAQs.
+Note: Use the IRS interactive tool for all tax-related FAQs.
 Other errors that may cause prolonged processing times include incorrect Recovery Rebate Credits or miscalculating your home office deduction.

 Expect longer processing times for additional exemptions